 Short story by Percival Campoamor Cruz

-The old man limped toward the garden patch in front of his humble house.
-It was the time before dawn and soon her daughter would be coming back.
 He sat in a reclining chair made out of balete wood and savored the fragrance of the dama de noche which sweet fragrance wafted in the air only at night.
+He could hear from afar the soft crackle of dried leaves being stepped on and thought it was already her daughter coming.
+She would bring food for him.

-He ate some bananas from the backyard tree yesterday.
-He picked out some tomatoes and a few pieces of kalamansi from the garden patch and made a concoction of a juice for himself.
-He had to be on his own for the most part, although he knew he could depend on his daughter for help when the chore became more difficult.
+Yesterday, he ate some bananas from the backyard tree and picked out some tomatoes and a few pieces of kalamansi from the vegetable patch and made a concoction of a juice for himself.
+He had to be on his own for the most part, although he knew his daughter could be depended on for help, when the chore became more difficult.

 Tandang Berong used to be the master of his own jungle kingdom in the mountain.
 Now he was old and blind.
 His survival depended on his only companion in life, daughter Marya.

 He fought the Japanese as a guerrilla in the very mountain where he presently lived.
 Japan had dreamt of extending the Empire of the Rising Sun all over Asia.
-Kamikazes attacked Pearl Harbor by surprise and provoked the Americans into a big war that ran all over Asia, including the Philippines.
+Kamikazes attacked Pearl Harbor by surprise and provoked the Americans into an expansive war that saw Asia burning and devastated, including the Philippines.
 Tandang Berong and his group of one-thousand men were farmers turned soldiers in defense of the Philippines’ freedom.
+They were called Berong's Guerrillas.

 Philippine national hero Jose Rizal edified Mount Makiling, like Parnassus in Greece, as the home of the goddesses who gave poets and artists the inspiration to be creative.
 Rizal lived not too far away from Los Banos, in a town called Calamba.
 It was probably upon the invocation of the Makiling goddess that Rizal was able to write his poems and monumental novel, “Noli Me Tangere”.

-Rizal and the people knew the legend very well – that there was a beautiful maiden who lived in the revered mountain and her name was Maria.
+Rizal and the people who lived around the base of Mount Makiling knew the legend very well – that there was a beautiful maiden who lived in the revered mountain and her name was Maria.
 Hunters who tried to explore the mountain and kill animals became lost and they were led back on the right track by a beautiful young woman.
 It was believed Maria protected the mountain and the animals that roamed around its fields and ravines.
 She made sure the forest and the waters were immaculate and sweet.
 Long, long time ago before protection of the environment became a worldwide aspiration, Maria Makiling, as she was fondly called by Filipinos, was already living as nature’s best friend.

 General McArthur and the American forces came to the Philippines and threw out the Japanese.
 The liberated Philippines began rebuilding and the government compensated the guerrillas.
 It was not an equitable compensation though; for instance, many of the farmers were not given back their lands.
 Tandang Berong and his men decided to keep their arms and continue fighting for justice, this time against the very government that they had defended.

 They were soon branded as communists and Mount Makiling became a bloody war zone between the government soldiers and Tandang Berong’s hold-outs.
-Tandang Berong’s men were either killed, one by one, or lured by the big city after getting fed up fighting.
+Tandang Berong’s men were either killed, one by one, or lured to the big city by the prospect of a better life.
 In the end, there were only Tandang Berong and his daughter.

 The government knew what had happened to Tandang Berong.
 He became a defeated man, a broken man, destitute and blind.
 Out of compassion the government just left him alone.

 Marya, Tandang Berong’s daughter, worked as an entertainer in one of the cocktail lounges at the foot of the mountain.
-She told her father she was working as a cashier in a resort hotel, but she lied; she took on a demeaning job for a purpose.
-That was why she had to work at night.
+She told her father she was working as a cashier in a resort hotel, but she lied; she took on the demeaning job of a hostess; that was why she was out to work at night.
+But she had a purpose for taking on the job.

 When she found the opportunity, Marya took long walks around the mountain, which she knew so well.
 The deer and the birds and other animals followed her or gathered around her to listen to her stories.
 She cuddled them and gave them water.
 Was she the reincarnation of the goddess spoken of by Rizal or was she the same person, ageless and destined to live forever?